Swellisgood/Swellisgood/README.md

 ---

-## <div align="center">Data scientist and hobbyist software developer with a background in Fundamental & Applied Physics.
-Passionate about AI, machine learning, cryptocurrencies, and blockchain.
+## <div align="center">Data Engineer and hobbyist software developer with a background in Fundamental & Applied Physics.
 ---

 ## <h2 align="center">Languages and Tools:</h2>